grafana/shared-workflows/README.md

 [hardening]: https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions

-### Refer to other `shared-workflows` actions using relative paths
+### Use other `shared-workflows` actions with relative paths

-When referencing other actions in this repository, use a relative path.
-This will ensure actions in this repo are always used at the same commit.
+When using other actions in this repository, use a relative path.
+This means that workflows always use actions at the same commit.
 To do this:

 ```yaml
 - name: Checkout